i-am-bl/finance-tracker-express/README.md

 ### Connecting to Mariadb Locally

-To connect to the Postgres instance hosted in Docker, use your preferred database management tool.
+To connect to the database instance hosted in Docker, use your preferred database management tool.

 > **Tip**: Port must be set to **3300**, not **3306**, for a successful connection.
-The Postgres instance was exposed externally for connections outside of the Docker network on a different port to avoid conflict for any pre-existing local Postgres instances.
+The database instance was exposed externally for connections outside of the Docker network on a different port to avoid conflict for any pre-existing local instances.

 ---